Implementing A/B Test for Search

 Click New A/B Test or Configure.

-NOTE.
+Note.
 If Neural or Hybrid search isn't active for your instance, you will see this error message: Neural/Hybrid search is not provisioned for your account.
 Please contact the support team for assistance.

 -